Celidor/bad-lambda/README.md

 * Returns environment variables of container executing Lambda
 * Includes AWS security token details which can be used to assume Lambda role

+# WARNING
+* Designed for security training purposes
+* Do not use on a production account
-WARNING - could lead to AWS account takeover with excessive Lambda role policy permissions
+* Could lead to AWS account takeover with excessive Lambda role policy permissions

 ## DEV environment